-Budgeted cost: £ 328,788
+Budgeted cost: £ 245,184

-Activity Evidence that supports this approach Challenge number(s) addressed SEND team to deliver training to staff to ensure one-page profiles are used to inform teaching and TA support, where available, is used effectively. £27,800 Teaching assistants can provide a large positive impact on learner outcomes.
-Teaching Assistant Interventions 1, 2, 3, 4, 5 Deputy Heads of Year and Senior Deputy Head of Year to assist with the day-to-day running of the academy. £166,317 Community Leads help support students' social, emotional and behavioural needs.
-Behaviour interventions EEF Social and emotional learning EEF 4,5 Recruitment of Family Support Worker and continued costing of School Counsellor. £22,537 Parental engagement has a positive impact on average of 4 months' additional progress.
+Activity Evidence that supports this approach Challenge number(s) addressed SEND team to deliver training to staff to ensure one-page profiles are used to inform teaching and TA support, where available, is used effectively.
+Teaching assistants can provide a large positive impact on learner outcomes.
+Teaching Assistant Interventions EEF 1, 2, 3, 4, 5

+Deputy Heads of Year and Senior Deputy Head of Year to assist with the day-to-day running of the academy.
+Community Leads help support students' social, emotional and behavioural needs.
+Behaviour interventions EEF Social and emotional learning EEF 4,5 Recruitment of Family Support Worker and continued costing of School Counsellor.
+Parental engagement has a positive impact on average of 4 months' additional progress.
 It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
-Parental engagement EEF 1, 2, 4, 5 Recruitment of external Level 6 Careers Advisor to ensure all Year 11 students have a Aspiration interventions EEF 1, 4, 5

-1:1 careers interview (through Beacon East) Purchase and whole-school implementation of online Careers platform, Unifrog for all year groups. £10,200 Embedding principles of good practice set out in DfE's Improving School Attendance advice.
+Parental engagement EEF 1, 2, 4, 5 Recruitment of external Level 6 Careers Advisor to ensure all Year 11 students have a 1:1 careers interview (through Beacon East) Purchase and whole-school implementation of online Aspiration interventions EEF 1, 4, 5 Careers platform, Unifrog for all year groups.
+Embedding principles of good practice set out in DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
 5 Staff training and release time to develop and implement new procedures.
-Attendance/support officers appointed to improve attendance. (£93,934) Improving School Attendance Contingency fund for acute issues. (£8000) Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+Attendance/support officers appointed to improve attendance.
+Improving School Attendance Contingency fund for acute issues.
+Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 1, 2, 3, 4, 5

-Total budgeted cost: £ 428,435
+Total budgeted cost: £ £344,849